-If hyperglycemia isn’t properly managed, it can increase the risk of diabetes complications and may also lead to serious hyperglycemic emergencies such as diabetic ketoacidosis and hyperosmolar glycemic state.
+If left unmanaged, hyperglycemia can increase the risk of complications and may lead to severe emergencies, such as diabetic ketoacidosis or hyperosmolar hyperglycemic state.

 Here are some factors that can lead to hyperglycemia in people with diabetes:

-• Medication: Not taking medications as prescribed, stopping or reducing the dosage of hyperglycemic drugs or insulin on your own can potentially lead to hyperglycemia.
+- Medication: Not taking medications as prescribed, stopping or reducing the dosage of hyperglycemic drugs or insulin on your own, can lead to hyperglycemia.

-• Illness and infection: sickness, infection, and inflammation can lead to hyperglycemia as well since your body releases certain hormones to fight the infection, which can impact your blood sugar levels.
+- Illness and infection: Illness, infection, and inflammation can also trigger hyperglycemia, as your body releases certain hormones to fight the infection.

-• Emotional factors: Feeling stressed or anxious can also lead to short-term rise in blood sugar levels.
+- Emotional factors: Feeling stressed or anxious can lead to a short-term increase in blood sugar levels.

-• Treatment: Missing regular diabetes treatment or not seeking medical care for a long time can also lead to hyperglycemia.
+- Treatment: Missing regular diabetes treatment or delaying medical care for a long time can also contribute to hyperglycemia.

 What Are the Symptoms of High Blood Sugar?